apple/foundationdb/documentation/sphinx/source/authorization.rst

 .. note:: By design, FoundationDB authorization feature does not support revocation of outstanding tokens.
 Use extra caution in assigning long token durations.

-Enabling clients to use Authorization Tokens
+Enabling Clients to use Authorization Tokens
 ============================================

-In order to use an untrusted client with an authorization token, a client must be configured to trust the server's CA, but must not be configured to use its certificates and keys.
-More concretely, a client's ``TLS_CA_FILE`` must include the server's root CA certificate, and a client must not be configured with its own ``TLS_CERTIFICATE_FILE`` or ``TLS_KEY_FILE``, neither programmatically nor by environment variable.
+In order to use an untrusted client with an authorization token, a client must be configured to trust the server's CA, but must not be configured to use the client's own certificates and keys.
+More concretely, the client's ``TLS_CA_FILE`` must include the server's root CA certificate, but the client must not be configured with its own ``TLS_CERTIFICATE_FILE`` or ``TLS_KEY_FILE``, neither programmatically nor by environment variable.
 Before performing a tenant data read or update, a client must set transaction option ``AUTHORIZATION_TOKEN`` with the token string as argument.
-It is the client's responsibility to keep the token up-to-date.
+It is the client's responsibility to keep the token up-to-date, by timely assigning a new token to the transaction object.

 Public Key Rotation
 ===================

-Public key set automatically refreshes itself based on the file's latest content every ``PUBLIC_KEY_FILE_REFRESH_INTERVAL_SECONDS``.
+FoundationDB's internal public key set automatically refreshes itself based on the file's latest content every ``PUBLIC_KEY_FILE_REFRESH_INTERVAL_SECONDS`` seconds.
 The in-memory set of public keys does not update unless the key file is a correct JWK set.

 Token Caching